 This is what your CBD product is or does.
-It must be included on the Product Display Panel (PDP) of your product.
+You must include it on the Product Display Panel (PDP) of your container.
 This is not the brand or trade name but it must be easy to locate and see.
 It doesn’t have to be on the inner container of a product, but putting it in both places is often helpful to consumers.

 2. Net quantity of contents

 You must state the amount of the actual product without any of the packaging or container, as well as the amount of active CBD per serving.
-This must be measured by volume for liquids or by weight for solids.
+This must be a measure of volume for liquids or weight for solids.
 The net contents must appear within the bottom 30% of the PDP of the outer container and on an informational panel on an inner container.

 3. Name and place of business

 Customers must have a way to contact the manufacturer or distributor.
-The name and address are required on an informational panel on both the outer and inner packaging of your CBD product.
+You must include the name and address on an informational panel on both the outer and inner packaging of your CBD product.
 Including a phone number is also a good idea or a QR code where consumers can get more information.

 4. Ingredient declaration

 All CBD products require a full declaration of all ingredients.
-They must be listed on an informational panel on the outer packaging.
-It isn’t a requirement on inner containers if on the outer packaging.
+List all ingredients on an informational panel on the outer packaging.
+It isn’t a requirement on inner containers if it’s on the outer packaging.
 If no outer packaging, it must be on the product container itself.

 5. Warning or caution statements

-It’s a good idea to include the standard warnings for children and pregnant women as well as any complications for people taking other medications.
-It’s also a good idea to include a warning that users could fail a drug test if consuming hemp products as well.
+It’s a good idea to include the standard warnings for children and pregnant women on your labels.
+As well as warnings for any complications people taking other medications might have.
+It’s also a good idea to include a warning that users could fail a drug test if consuming hemp products.

 6. Disclosure of material facts

-These are any facts that a reasonable person would deem to be important, significant, or essential when buying your CBD product.
-For instance, if your CBD oil is only good for nighttime use, then that should be disclosed.
+These are any facts that a reasonable person would deem to be important, significant, or essential when buying your product.
+For instance, if your CBD oil is only good for nighttime use, then you should disclose that.